Advance your career and make a difference as a physical therapist assistant.

 Physical therapy is a vital fact of life for millions of Americans these days.
 Without the care and assistance of physical therapists, many people would be unable to live like they used to before an accident or injury.
-Even physical therapists need help sometimes, and this is where physical therapy assistants come in.
+Even physical therapists need help sometimes, and this is where physical therapist assistants come in.
 This is a limited enrollment program.

 - Through a combination of classwork, active lab participation and clinical experience working with real physical therapy patients, you’ll learn the skills and techniques you’ll employ every day in your new career.